 Near Grand Marais in Cook County, Minnesota — The American Midwest (Upper Plains)

-Topics.
-This historical marker is listed in these topic lists: Charity & Public Work • Parks & Recreational Areas • Waterways & Vessels.
-A significant historical year for this entry is 1934.
+Topics and series.
+This historical marker is listed in these topic lists: Exploration • Parks & Recreational Areas.
+In addition, it is included in the Minnesota Historical Society series list.
+A significant historical year for this entry is 1961.

 Location.
-47° 42.411′ Touch for map.
+47° 53.842′ N, 90° 33.652′ W. Marker is near Grand Marais, Minnesota, in Cook County.
+The Eagle Mountain Trailhead is at the intersection of Roads 153 and 158.
+Touch for map.
 Marker is in this post office area: Grand Marais MN 55604, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
 Geology of Good Harbor Bay (approx. 13.1 miles away); Cascade River Overlook (approx. 13.3 miles away); Gunflint Trail (approx. 15.7 miles away); The 2007 Ham Lake Fire (approx. 15.7 miles away); Gunflint Lake Scenic Overlook (approx. 15.7 miles away); Canot du Nord (North Canoe) Replica (approx. 15.7 miles away).

 Credits.
 This page was last revised on June 24, 2020.
 It was originally submitted on June 14, 2020, by J. Makali Bruton of Accra, Ghana.
 This page has been viewed 401 times since then and 168 times this year.
 Photos: 1, 2, 3. submitted on June 14, 2020, by J. Makali Bruton of Accra, Ghana.